GGG-KILLER/nixpkgs/doc/languages-frameworks/dotnet.section.md

 * `dotnetPackFlags` can be used to pass flags to `dotnet pack`.
 Used only if `packNupkg` is set to `true`.
 * `dotnetFlags` can be used to pass flags to all of the above phases.

 When packaging a new application, you need to fetch its dependencies.
-Create an empty `deps.nix`, set `nugetDeps = ./deps.nix`, then run `nix-build -A package.fetch-deps` to generate a script that will build the lockfile for you.
+Create an empty `deps.json`, set `nugetDeps = ./deps.json`, then run `nix-build -A package.fetch-deps` to generate a script that will build the lockfile for you.

 Here is an example `default.nix`, using some of the previously discussed arguments:
 ```nix